geopm/geopm/service/README.rst

 Batch Server
 ------------

-The GEOPM service provides the implementation for the ServiceIOGroup which accesses this implementation through the DBus interface.
+The GEOPM Service provides the implementation for the ServiceIOGroup which accesses this implementation through the DBus interface.
 When a user program calls ``read_signal()`` or ``write_control()`` on a PlatformIO object provided by libgeopm or libgeopmpolicy and the only